ssj4maiko/reddit2discord/README.md

 # Reddit2Discord

-A simple NodeJS automation to check on an specific subreddit, and notify a discord Webhook through a post.
+A simple NodeJS watcher to check on an specific subreddit, and notify a discord Webhook through a post.
 Since it needs to constantly be running, it was made with the intent of running it on a Raspberry Pi 3 I have always on.

+Possibly because of *Reddit-Snooper* ( https://github.com/JuicyPasta/reddit-snooper ), it seems that Reddit still counts each access as a unique visitant to a subreddit (Even if same IP), so the subreddit that one I made all this for went from less than 100 visitants to ~2K, ironically, more than the number of subscribers. ¯\\\_(ツ)\_/¯

 ## Install